Grohden/grHourInput/README.md

 ### Directive

-The directive is using the `floatToHourFormat`, so the same options are supported here
+The directive is using the `floatToHourFormat` filter, so the same options are supported here

 ```HTML
 <gr-hour-input class="form-control" ng-model="demo.hourString" options="{'customHours':{'12h 00m':'Ma men!'}}" />